Seven Ekiti APC Gov aspirants protest, demand cancellation of primary

 Also speaking, Senator Dayo Adeueye and Hon Bamidele Faparusi, condemned the modality being adopted by the Committee to conduct the primary, saying it was allegedly laced with fraud.

-The aspirants later visited the offices if the Independent National Electoral Commission and Department of State Security and Police Command to Lodge complaints.
+The aspirants later visited the offices of the Independent National Electoral Commission and Department of State Security and Police Command to Lodge complaints.

 Meanwhile, accreditation and voting have started peacefully in all the designated areas in the 177 wards across the state, despite boycotting by seven aspirants, leaving only Oyebanji in the race.